 The first problem is that although Jesus seems to prohibit the use of the term “teacher,” in Matthew 28:19–20, Christ himself appointed certain men to be teachers in his Church: “Go therefore and make disciples of all nations . . . teaching them to observe all that I have commanded you.”
 Paul speaks of his commission as a teacher: “For this I was appointed a preacher and apostle . . . a teacher of the Gentiles in faith and truth” (1 Tim.
 2:7); “For this gospel I was appointed a preacher and apostle and teacher” (2 Tim.
 1:11).
 He also reminds us that the Church has an office of teacher: “God has appointed in the church first apostles, second prophets, third teachers” (1 Cor.
 12:28); and “his gifts were that some should be apostles, some prophets, some evangelists, some pastors and teachers” (Eph.
 4:11).
 There is no doubt that Paul was not violating Christ’s teaching in Matthew 23 by referring so often to others as “teachers.”

-Fundamentalists themselves slip up on this point by calling all sorts of people "doctor," for example, medical doctors, as well as professors and scientists who have Ph.D. degrees (i.e., doctorates).
-What they fail to realize is that "doctor" is simply the Latin word for "teacher."
-Even "Mister" and "Mistress" ("Mrs.") are forms of the word "master," also mentioned by Jesus.
-So if his words in Matthew 23 were meant to be taken literally, Fundamentalists would be just as guilty for using the word "teacher" and "doctor" and "mister" as Catholics for saying "father."
+Fundamentalists themselves slip up on this point by calling all sorts of people “doctor”; for example, professors and scientists who have Ph.D. degrees (i.e., doctorates).
+What they fail to realize is that “doctor” is simply the Latin word for “teacher.”
+Even “Mister” and “Mistress” (“Mrs.”) are forms of the word “master,” also mentioned by Jesus.
+So if his words in Matthew 23 were meant to be taken literally, Fundamentalists would be just as guilty for using the word “teacher” and “doctor” and “mister” as Catholics for saying “father.”
 But clearly, that would be a misunderstanding of Christ’s words.

 So What Did Jesus Mean?

-Jesus is not forbidding us to call men "fathers" who actually are such—either literally or spiritually.
-(See below on the apostolic example of spiritual fatherhood.)
-To refer to such people as fathers is only to acknowledge the truth, and Jesus is not against that.
+Jesus is not forbidding us to call men “fathers” who actually are such—either literally or spiritually.
 He is warning people against inaccurately attributing fatherhood—or a particular kind or degree of fatherhood—to those who do not have it.